4d/docs/docs/Preferences/general.md

 Three options are available:

 *	**According to System Preferences** (default): 4D windows will behave like defined in the macOS System Preferences (In full screen, Always, or Manually).
-*	**Never**: Opening a new document in 4D form editor or method editor will always result in creating a new window (tabs are never created).
+*	**Never**: Opening a new document in 4D form editor or Code Editor will always result in creating a new window (tabs are never created).
 *	**Always**: Opening a new document in 4D form editor or method editors will always result in creating a new tab.

 ### Appearance (macOS only)